 vid Lane, a member of the terrorist group The Order, which was responsible for the 1984 assassination of Jewish radio host Alan Berg.
 According to extremism researcher J.M.
 Berger, Lane's White Genocide Manifesto "has become the overwhelmingly dominant meme of modern white nationalism."
-84

 The Southern Poverty Law Center notes, "white genocide holds that forces-principally Jewish, often coded as 'globalist'-are pursuing policies seeking to destroy the 'white race' in their 'traditional homelands' like Europe and the United States through the deliberate importation of non-white people.
-This is what the torch-bearing white supremacists who marched on the campus of the University of Virginia meant when they chanted 'Jews will not replace us.'"85 This drives the conspiratorial worldview that Jews are the most urgent, mortal threat to the white race and justifies violence against Jews to prevent the "white genocide."86 s Many white supremacists claim to follow the Norse pagan religion of Odinism/Wotanism.
+This is what the torch-bearing white supremacists who marched on the campus of the University of Virginia meant when they chanted 'Jews will not replace us.'"
+This drives the conspiratorial worldview that Jews are the most urgent, mortal threat to the white race and justifies violence against Jews to prevent the "white genocide."

+Often, this white supremacist worldview is coupled with a religious theology of the pre-Christian religion more commonly known as Odinism which "incorporates worship of Thor, Odin and other Norse-Germanic gods into a puritanical ideology promoting the survival of the Germanic culture and the Aryan race" serving to legitimize contemporary terrorist acts.s David Lane played a key s Many white supremacists claim to follow the Norse pagan religion of Odinism/Wotanism.
 As a religious sect, they try to revive the ancient Norse religious beliefs and practices of pre-Christian Europe.
 The true and originally non-racist/white supremacist version of this religion is usually called Asatruism (Asatru).
 And the more explicit forms of Asatruism are Odinism (aka Wotanism).
 It appeals to many white supremacists because it is seen as a warrior religion, which happens to be the antithesis of the pacificism of Christianity.
 It is also considered a tribal religion for those of European descent, the antithesis of the Middle Eastern origins of Judeo Christianity.
 Author conversation, Oren Segal, Director, Center on Extremism, Anti-Defamation League, January 2019.